chms/jdotxt/README.md

 Go to "[Releases](https://github.com/t7ko/jdotxt/releases)" section of the GitHub project to get the latest version.

+#### Original Author's jdotxt Home Page

+http://jdotxt.chschmid.com/, where you will find original (older version) downloads for different operating systems and a quick guide video.

 #### Building jdotxt

 to build jdotxt from its sources, you will need